 Reassuring Routines Build Student Confidence

-In a new MiddleWeb series, teacher Kelly Owens shares tips that can strengthen teaching and improve achievement.
+In a new MiddleWeb series – UN-to-RE – teacher Kelly Owens shares tips that can strengthen teaching and improve achievement.
 “As you self-reflect after a long teaching day, unit, or extended break,” she writes, “this series will deepen your reflections about what needs UNDOING and present ways to RESET for greater student success.”

 Kelly’s first article focuses on ways teachers can help students take ownership and responsibility by minimizing the UNEXPECTED and offering REASSURING routines.

 In spin class I amped up my pedal speed after a familiar warm-up tune transitioned into a fast-beat tempo.
 My instructor introduced the new tune by saying, “Comfort is nice, but nothing grows there.”

 That stopped me in my tracks.
 He was right.
 I had been lost in my own world, engaged in a comfortable task, not even thinking about pedaling as I warmed up.